By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 When to Engage a Professional for a Payment Plan

 For a small balance you can clear within a few years, setting up a plan online is straightforward.
 The judgment calls come with larger balances, partial-pay situations, and cases where a financial statement is required: choosing the plan that the IRS will actually approve, deciding whether to provide financials, and weighing a payment plan against an offer in compromise or currently not collectible status.
 Those are the points where experience prevents a rejected request and a restart.
+A business owner assessed a trust fund recovery penalty on unpaid payroll taxes can request an installment agreement on that personal balance as well.
 Tax Expert Today LLC represents individuals and businesses in IRS collection matters nationwide.
 Dr. Kabashi is an Enrolled Agent authorized to represent taxpayers before the IRS in all 50 states.

 Published June 22, 2026 by Dr. Pellumb Kabashi « Back to Learning Center